 Consent

 Consent is not always required under the Privacy Act when handling personal information.
+For example, consent is generally not required to collect personal information (unless it is sensitive information).
+Consent is also not required for a use or disclose that is for the primary purpose of collection.

-However, consent is needed to handle sensitive information (such as health information) and to use and disclose personal information in certain ways, which may include where an NFP proposes to use or disclose personal information for a purpose other than the purpose for which it was collected.
+However, consent may be needed to:

+collect sensitive information (such as health information from a donor); and

+use and disclose personal information in certain ways (that is, uses or disclosures that are not otherwise authorised under the APPs), for example where an NFP proposes to use or disclose personal information for a purpose other than the purpose for which it was collected (for example, the NFP proposes to disclose a donor’s personal information to a third party market research agency).

+The current guidance of the OAIC as to what constitutes valid consent under the Privacy Act is set out below (not legally binding, but instructive and this reflects current best privacy practice).
+The proposed reforms to the Privacy Act include codifying this current position in the Privacy Act).

 For consent to be valid under the Privacy Act:

 The individual must be adequately informed, including being made aware of the implications of providing or withholding consent.

 The consent must be voluntary.
 That is, there must be a genuine opportunity for the individual to provide or withhold consent.
 In this regard, the OAIC cautions against bundling consent for a variety of collections, uses and disclosures of personal information into a single request.
+Individuals should also generally be permitted to withdraw their consent at any time (using an easy and accessible process) for further use and disclosure from the time consent is withdrawn.

 The consent must be current and specific.
 That is, consent should ideally be sought at the time of collection and be specific to the intended use, rather than unspecified or potential future uses.